ericnantel/dotfiles/README.md

 - htop (optional - install ntop if using Scoop - requires sudo privileges on MacOS)
 - neofetch (optional)
 - make (optional - renamed gmake by Homebrew on MacOS)
+- zsh (optional for GNU/Linux)
-- zsh-syntax-highlighting (optional - on MacOS)
+- zsh-syntax-highlighting (optional - on MacOS and GNU/Linux)
 - starship (optional)

 Then open a Terminal application and type the command 'vim' or 'nvim' to see if you have it installed.